0xstevenchan/nodejs-post-practice-cafe-template/README.md

-Make sure Node.js and MongoDB are installed.
+Make sure that Node.js and MongoDB are installed.
 1. npm i
 2. npm start